RDJ00/tr-inc/progress.md

 - Added "Become a Volunteer" modal form with Formspree integration
 - Implemented Formspree for newsletter signup forms with proper validation and feedback
 - Created specialized "Need Help" form with Formspree integration across program pages
+- Implemented static content management without CMS for better maintainability

 ## Recent Updates
+- Removed all Sanity CMS dependencies and related code for simplified maintenance
+- Refactored data architecture to use direct content instead of CMS schemas
+- Enhanced maintainability by allowing direct content editing in components
 - Created new specialized HelpForm component for the "Need Help" sections on service program pages
 - Integrated Formspree endpoint specifically for help requests with urgency selection and additional fields
 - Added help form across all program pages (Domestic Violence, Sexual Assault, Client-Centered Practice, Awareness & Action)